cardiffnlp/tweeteval/README.md

 # Citing TweetEval

-If you use TweetEval in your research, please use the following `bib` entry.
+If you use TweetEval in your research, please use the following `bib` entry to cite the reference paper.

 ```
 @inproceedings{barbieri2020tweeteval,